-1.4.3 Authentication Event
+1.5.3 Authentication Event

-Authentication Event is triggered by an external device or application which needs to perform authentication.
-It can be triggered by a RADIUS Client (Citrix Netscaler, Cisco VPN, Juniper VPN, etc) or API request.
-Each event can be configured with one or more authentication chains which will provide user with a capability to authenticate.
+An authentication event is triggered by an external device or application that needs to perform authentication.
+It can be triggered by a RADIUS Client (Citrix Netscaler, Cisco VPN, Juniper VPN and so on) or an API request.
+Each event can be configured with one or more authentication chains that enables a user to authenticate.